 An overview of contemporary composition studies, examining various movements in the field and the ways in which these movements define the act of writing.
 The course will focus on both theoretical principles of composition and practical concerns of writing pedagogy.
+Does not satisfy English literature requirement in Business, Education, and Engineering.

 ENGL 333.
-Grammar and Writing.
+Sin and Syntax: Grammar, Identity, and the Writer.
 3 Credits.

 An intensive study of modern English grammar in the context of writing.
 The course moves recursively between theory and practice, exploring the rules and conventions of usage in standard English and the complex functioning of these rules and conventions in writing.
-(Does not satisfy Literature requirement in Business, Education, and Engineering.).
+Does not satisfy Literature requirement in Business, Education, and Engineering.

 ENGL 334.
-Studies in British Romanticism.
+Romantic Matter(s): Subjects & Objects.
 3 Credits.